 - 5.4.
 The controls in place in relation to ensuring the promptness and accuracy of core financial transactions are: - 5.4.1.
 The Trustees have a Service Level Agreement (SLA) in place with the administrator, Scottish Widows.
-The SLA sets out the timeline standards expected for each step of the Scheme's main administration tasks, including core financial transactions.
-The administrator aims to process at least 97% of core financial transactions within the service level for each type of transaction the service levels which applied during the period are set out in Item B attached to this Statement. - 5.4.2.
-The Trustees receive quarterly reports on performance against the SLA and review the latest report at each trustee meeting. - 5.4.3.
-In terms of accuracy, the administrator works to set controls and processes, which include daily monitoring of bank accounts, a dedicated contribution processing team, and two individuals checking all investment and banking transactions - 5.4.4.
+The SLA sets out the timeline standards expected for each step of the Scheme's main administration tasks, including core financial transactions (Scottish Widows refer to Time Critical Processes (TCP) for the selling of investment units for member benefit payments and monitoring reports cover SLAs for TCP and non-TCP administration).
+The service levels which applied during the period are set out in Item B attached to this Statement. - 5.4.2.
+The Trustees receive quarterly reports on performance against the SLA and review the latest report at each trustee meeting, considering both the SLA performance as well as member feedback, complaints and Net Promoter Scores. - 5.4.3.
+In terms of accuracy, the administrator works to set controls and processes, which include daily monitoring of bank accounts, a dedicated contribution processing team, and two individuals checking all investment and banking transactions. - 5.4.4.
 Additional measures that help to monitor the accuracy of core financial transactions are the external audit of the Scheme's annual report and accounts and the administrator's annual checks on data quality. - 5.4.5.
 As a wider review of the Scheme administrator in general, the Trustees receive an assurance report on the administrator's internal controls.
-The latest report received was for the period to 31 December 2021 (published in March 2022) and noted the Independent Service Auditor's opinion that, in all material aspects, its controls were suitably designed and those tested operated with sufficient effectiveness. - 5.4.6.
+The latest report received was for the period to 31 December 2022 (published in March 2023) and noted the Independent Service Auditor's opinion that, in all material aspects, its controls were suitably designed and those tested operated with sufficient effectiveness. - 5.4.6.
 Any material issues uncovered regarding inaccuracies with core financial transactions are included within the administrator's quarterly reporting to the Trustees.